jasonfrowe/RPMegaFighter/README.md

 **Weapons and Abilities**
 - **A Button:** Main gun (primary weapon).
 - **X Button:** Spread gun (slow fire rate, limited range).

-Press **START** to PAUSE the game.
+- **START Button:** Pause the game.

-**Points:**
+### Controller Configuration
+If the default controls do not suit your gamepad, you can remap them using the included helper program.

+1. Run `gamepad_mapper.rp6502`.
+2. Follow the on-screen prompts to press the specific buttons you wish to map to game actions.
+3. Your settings are automatically saved to a file named `JOYSTICK.DAT`.
+4. Run `rpmegafighter.rp6502`.
+The game will detect and load your custom configuration automatically.

+**To reset to default controls:** Simply delete the `JOYSTICK.DAT` file from your storage.

+## Points Strategy
-- Destroying basic enemy ships grants 1 point.
+- Destroying basic enemy ships grants **1 point**.
-- If the enemy shoots you, you get a point
+- If the enemy shoots you, you get **1 point** (survival bonus).
-- If you crash into the enemy, the enemy get 2 points!
+- If you crash into the enemy, the enemy gets **2 points**!

-## Heads Up Display ##
+## Heads Up Display

 The game field HUD gives valuable information about game play and status.
 Player and Enemy